VenueDriver/aws-app-settings/README.md

       }
     ])

+Returns:

+    {
+      application: 'testapp',
+      environment: 'testenvironment',
+      name: 'testsetting'
+      physical_name: 'testapp-testenvironment-testsetting',
+      value: 'TEST VALUE!'
+    }

-This gets the same secret as the first example, but it encapsulates the logic for computing the name of the setting.
+This gets the same secret as the first example, but it encapsulates the logic for computing the physical name of the setting.

 ## Development